decred/dcrdocs/docs/governance/overview.md

 ---

-Decred is a Decentralized Autonomous Organization (DAO).
+Decred aims to transition to be a Decentralized Autonomous Organization (DAO).
 Changes to the system, for example consensus rule changes, happen in a decentralized manner.
 Decred’s governance is based on the principle of ticket-holder voting.
 To participate in governance, users must time-lock DCR to purchase tickets.
 There are multiple things ticket holders can vote on.
 Some of them are on-chain, and some of them are off-chain.

 ## On-Chain Voting
 Validation of blocks and voting on consensus rule changes occurs on-chain.
 Voting on higher-level issues, such as how to spend [Treasury funds](https://dcrdata.decred.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx), or significant policy decisions (e.g. amend the [Decred constitution](decred-constitution.md)) occurs off-chain in Politeia, a web platform where the community at large can submit, discuss and vote on proposals.